 There are a wide range of government organisations that may need to know about your change of address, especially if you’re relocating to a new city.
 This includes everything from changing your address on your driver’s licence to letting the local council know.
 The following are particularly important as they serve as your public record, and failure to notify them in some cases could result in fines.
 With most, you’ll be able to do a change of address online – simply search your state and the relevant body online to find out more.

 - Driver’s licence and motor vehicle registration (transport departments in each state)

 - Local council

 - Department of Veteran’s Affairs

-Between all the official stuff, don’t neglect the entertaining parts of your life!
+Between all the official stuff, don’t neglect the more fun parts of your life.